-The Best Pellet Grills of 2023
+The Best Pellet Grills and Smokers of 2024

 Smoke a rack of ribs or grill a juicy steak on one of the best pellet grills.

 We may earn revenue from the products available on this page and participate in affiliate programs.
-Learn more.
+Learn More ›

-Whether you prefer smoked chicken or well-done steak, the best pellet grills deliver.
+Whether you prefer smoked chicken or well-done steak, the best pellet grills and smokers deliver.
 Their versatility and ease of use set them apart from other types of grills.
 Wood pellets can simmer on low at around 250 degrees Fahrenheit or smolder at temperatures that—depending on the grill model—may top 600 degrees Fahrenheit.

 Their set-it-and-forget-it design relies on digital controls, an internal thermostat, and an electric hopper that automatically feeds pellets to the firebox to ensure easy use.
 But keep in mind that, because of these automated and electric features, pellet grills require both fire and electricity.

-This guide examines the features to consider when shopping for the best pellet grill and offers up the top choices on the market, from small portable models to large units ready for a big backyard barbecue.
+This guide examines the features to consider when shopping for the best pellet grill and offers up the top choices on the market, from small, portable models to large units ready for a big backyard barbecue.
 Each of the top picks below was selected after an in-depth review of the market and thorough product vetting.

-1. BEST OVERALL: Traeger Pro 575 WiFIRE Pellet Grill
+1. BEST OVERALL: Traeger Pro 575 WiFire Pellet Grill

 3. BEST BANG FOR THE BUCK: Z Grills 450A Pellet Grill